SleeplessByte/media-types-ruby/README.md

   # place assert_sane! here, after the validations block, if using it as a development tool.
 end
 ```
-Note that while `assert_pass` and `assert_fail` are methods for use inside the validations block, `assert_sane!` is a method that the `MyMedia  ` class itself has access to.
+**Note**: `assert_pass` and `assert_fail` are methods that can _only_ be used inside the `validations` block; `assert_sane!` is a method that the `MyMedia` class itself has access to, and is part of the public API.

 ### Assertions for Media Type Checking in Test Suites

-In the context of your tests, we provide the `assert_media_type` method, which acts as a wrapper for `assert_sane!` and allows you to run the checks you queue up for a particular `MediaType` within your tests.
+In the context of your tests, we provide the `build_fixture_tests` method,which allows you to run the checks you queue up for a particular `MediaType` within your tests with `assert_pass` and `assert_fail` in a Minitest context.
+This method is automatically added to the `Minitest::Test`, so If you are already using a Minitest suite, you should gain access to it.

-Include the `MediaTypes::Assertions` module from the gem to use `assert_media_type`:

 ```ruby